-I discussed the impact of changing content focus on a recent Content Creation Coaching Call with my Rapid Audience Growth group.
+I recently discussed the impact of changing content focus.
 I’d like to share a few things from the conversation with you.

-A member of the group changed the focus of his YouTube channel and isn’t getting a lot of views on his new videos.
+A member of my private coaching group changed the focus of his YouTube channel and isn’t getting a lot of views on his new videos.
 He asked if it might be due to the change in focus, and if he should start a new, separate channel instead.

 There is no way to truly know the answer without testing.